 Advantages

-- No surprises with costs: The prices of reserved instances don’t suddenly change during the one or three-year commitment period.
+- No fee surprises: The prices of RIs are locked during the one or three-year commitment period.
 You will always know exactly what you will be charged and won’t have to deal with any sudden cost fluctuations.

 Disadvantages

-- More commitment with less flexibility: Once you have committed to reserved instances, you will continue paying for them for the entirety of the period, whether you use those instances or not.
+- Less flexibility to reduce costs: Once you have committed to Reserved Instances, you will continue paying for them for the entirety of the period, even if your usage goes down.

 Feature | Spot Instances | Reserved Instances |